 - Reduce the size of each load.
 An overcrowded dryer does not allow clothes to tumble freely and receive heat evenly.

-- Be sure the dryer is in a room that is above 45 degrees F. It cannot work efficiently in a room that is too cold.
+- Be sure the dryer is in a room that is above 45 F. A dryer cannot work efficiently in a room that is too cold.

 - Check the air circulation around the dryer.
 If your dryer is in a closet, there must be ventilation openings at the top and bottom of the door.
 The front of the dryer requires a minimum of one inch of airspace and the back should have at least five inches.

-- Clean the lint screen!
-If the screen is full and can hold no more lint, then the lint is going to stay on your clothes.
+Clean the lint screen.
+If the screen is full and cannot hold any more lint, then the lint is going to stay on your clothes.

-- The load may not be connecting with the sensor strips because it is too small or the dryer is not level.
-Small loads should be dried on Timed Dry rather than Automatic Dry.
+- The load may not be connecting with the moisture sensor strips because there are not enough clothes in the drum or the dryer is not level.
+Small loads should be dried on timed dry rather than automatic dry.